 My name is Brian Michael Kindall.
-I am a peacetime-veteran of the Army.
-I live in Colorado Springs with my wife, Wendy and we each have beautiful daughters from previous marriages.
+I am a veteran of the US Army and I live in Tulsa, Oklahoma.

-I have been in sales all my life, and in the car business since 1994.
-On February 28th, 2012, at the age of 42, I went from a life of predominant atheism, to a life of faith in God and of following His Son, Jesus.
+On February 28th, 2012, at the age of 42, I went from a life of committed atheism to a life of faith in God and of following His Son, Jesus.

 I grew up in a very small steel town near Pittsburgh where I was an altar boy and attended a small Catholic church and the adjoining Catholic grade school.
-I learned nothing of the Bible in either place and after a life of doubt, I couldn’t wait to get away.
+I learned very little about the Bible in either place and after a life of doubt, I couldn’t wait to escape.

 Left to my own devices, I could have gone forward with a new addition to my resumé that said, I now believe in God, and I may or may not have felt compelled to attend church.
 Fortunately, something caught fire in me and I dove into every sermon, book, meeting, group, and willing pastor that I could get my hands on.

-Thanks in no small part to the pastors that taught me, it wasn’t long before I sat down and read the Bible for myself.
+It wasn’t long before I sat down and read the Bible for myself.
 When I was done, I read it again, then again.
-I felt I had been denying some very important and obvious truths all my life and in a desperate attempt to redeem lost time, I obtained a Bachelor of Arts in Bible Study from Colorado Christian University at the age of 46.
+I felt I had been denying some very important and obvious truths all my life and in a desperate attempt to redeem lost time, I obtained a Bachelor of Arts degree in Biblical Study from Colorado Christian University at the age of 46.

-Since then, I’ve felt compelled to write and share the things I have learned; some surprisingly good, some surprisingly bad.
+Since then, I’ve felt compelled to write and share the things I have learned with other new-adult Christians; some surprisingly good, some surprisingly bad.

 I was away from the faith for too long and for the wrong reasons.
-I know that other adults come to this realization every day, and it is with them I wish to share.
-I have written my first book, Saved for Later, and I hope to continue the conversation with this blog.
+I know that other adults come to this realization every day, and it is with them I wish to speak.

-You will quickly notice that I am not your stereotypical Christian.
-I have been divorced twice.
+Today, I am a follower of Jesus Christ, though you will quickly notice that I am not your stereotypical Christian.
+I am divorced, tattooed, pierced, and have recovered from more than one bad habit.
 I taught my adult daughter (a little too convincingly) to be an atheist.
-I had a few spells of unemployment, under-employment, and questionable employment through the years.
 And, I refuse to put a chrome fish on my car!

 We can connect on one of these social media sites: